marshmallow-code/marshmallow/docs/extending.rst

             return data

-Finally, our application serializers inherit from our custom serializer class.
+Our application schemas can now inherit from our custom schema class.

 .. code-block:: python